modusami/CharacterCrew/README.md

 -   [ ] The website contains an intro page with a short description of what the app is about
 -   [ ] The home screen contains a button to go to the home page to see all characters
+-   [ ] Users are able to cycle through different characters and choose an image based on character

 ## Video Walkthrough